Book an appointment via the NHS national booking service to receive the COVID-19 vaccination.

 Southampton General, Lymington and Romsey Hospitals: to make a blood test appointment please call 023 8120 4877 Monday-Friday 08.00 -18.00 hrs.

 Winchester, Basingstoke and Andover Hospitals: please use online booking system (one for each site).
 There is a phone booking system for patients who cannot use the online system but with limited staffing and only 9am – 4:30pm.
-For further information and to find out how to book, please click on the following link:
+Further information and to find out how to book.

 At this challenging time, it is extremely important for you to know that COVID-19 is unlikely to make your child unwell, but they, like everyone else, might be infectious so staying at home when well remains the message.
 However, all the ‘normal’ illnesses that can make children severely unwell still remain and there is a major risk that parents may delay bringing their child to the attention of a healthcare professionals even if they are unwell because of concerns about COVID-19.